 Austin Ridesharing Accident Attorneys

-What to Do If You Are Injured in an Accident with a Lyft or Uber
+Dealing with an Accident with a Lyft or Uber Driver

 The popularity of ridesharing platforms, such as Uber and Lyft, has led to the question, “Who is responsible for my accident?”
 These companies operate under different rules than regulated taxi services, making the distinction important to understand.
 As more and more people turn to ridesharing apps for a cheap and convenient way to get around, the number of ridesharing accidents has increased.